 Many men with testicular cancer have no known risk factors.
 And some of the known risk factors, such as undescended testicles, white race, and a family history of the disease, can’t be changed.
-For these reasons, it is not possible now to prevent most cases of this disease.
+For these reasons, it's not possible to prevent most cases of this disease at this time.

 Experts recommend correcting cryptorchidism in boys for a number of reasons (such as preserving fertility and body image), but it’s not clear how much this changes the child’s risk for testicular cancer.